Dudejoe870/ps4-gpu-doc/src/DOC.md

 - The NSA for open-sourcing [Ghidra](https://github.com/NationalSecurityAgency/ghidra), the reverse-engineering tool.
 And to all the developers who have now contributed to the project.
 - AMD for open-sourcing some of their [Radeon drivers](https://github.com/GPUOpen-Drivers/AMDVLK) which helped immensely with learning the hardware.
 - The [Mesa](https://github.com/mesa3d/mesa) developers for also writing quite nice and readable code :)
+- The Wavedrom developers for the wonderful [bitfield SVG renderer](https://github.com/wavedrom/bitfield).